Emerging concerns protocol

 Stakeholders

-The protocol provides a process for health and social care regulators to share information that may indicate risks to people using services, their carers, families or professionals.
+The protocol is for health and social care regulators and others with a role in the quality and safety of health and care.
+It provides a process to share information that may indicate risks to people using services, their carers, families or professionals.

 The protocol strengthens existing arrangements, providing a clear mechanism for raising concerns and ensuring a collaborative approach to any proposed actions.